Minnesota vs. Indiana NCAA Football Odds, Plays and Insights | November 20, 2021

 Minnesota Stats and Trends

-- In Minnesota's 10 games this season, it has five wins against the spread.
+- Minnesota has five wins against the spread in 10 games this year.

-- The Golden Gophers have covered the spread once this season when favored by 7 points or more (in four chances).
+- The Golden Gophers have been favored by 7.5 points or more four times this season and covered the spread in one of them.

-- Minnesota's games this year have gone over the point total five times in 10 opportunities (50%).
+- Minnesota's games this year have eclipsed the over/under five times in 10 opportunities (50%).

-- When Minnesota puts up more than 32.0 points, it is 2-0 against the spread and 2-0 overall.
+- Minnesota is 2-0 against the spread and 2-0 overall this season when the team records more than 32.0 points.

 - This year, the Golden Gophers have turned the ball over 10 times, one more than the Hoosiers' takeaways (9).